-The San Francisco Bay Area may be known for its big cities and sweeping mega bridges but did you know there are 11 great national parks installations in the Bay Area?
-These special places preserve nature and history for current and future generations to enjoy.
-From legendary prisons to towering redwood forests, here is your guide to the national parks in the Bay Area.
+The San Francisco Bay Area may be known for its big cities and sweeping mega bridges, but did you know there are also 11 great National Park sites?
+These Bay Area National Parks preserve nature and historic sites for current and future generations to enjoy.
+From legendary prisons to towering redwood tree forests, here is your guide to the National Parks near San Francisco.